samaro119/RPi_Mass_Image_Writer_dcfldd/README.md

 This will install the required packages for the dcfldd write command, the LCD display and the Samba shared folder.
 If the adafruit-circuitpython-charlcd install fails try this command instead ```sudo pip3 install adafruit-circuitpython-charlcd --system```.

+The I2C interface will need to be enabled to use the LCD display.
+More detailed instructions for enabling I2C can be found [here](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/).

 Create the folder to be shared on the network:

     mkdir Desktop/images